nickrallison/obs-std/test_vaults/reference_linked_noself/church_turing_thesis.md

 This thesis laid the foundation for the field of computation theory.
 More broadly, it suggests that anything that can be computed by any physical system can also be computed by a [[Turing Machine|Turing machine]].
 Essentially, it proposes that all realistic models of computation yield the same class of problems they can solve or decide.

-Its important to note that this is not a proven theorem but rather a definition regarding what we mean when we say something is "computable".
+Its important to note that this is not a proven theorem but rather a definition regarding what we mean when we say something is "[[computability.md|computable]]".